open-contracting/european-union-support/README.md

 You can now generate a table for each form, displaying, for each element, the index within the PDF ("I.1"), the label (in any language) and the XPath, to which you can then add guidance for OCDS.

+## Design

+The code focuses on XML schema and label keys.

+* Label keys are expected to change less frequently than labels.
+* No XML samples describe the same range of possibilities described by XML schema.
+* XML schema are expected to change more frequently than the XML they describe (e.g. reordering and refactoring).

 ## Exploration

 Early on, I transformed the XML schema to CSV summaries, both to understand the structure of the schema through implementation, and to get an easy overview of the XML schema, which were otherwise quite referential.